 - Click Insights > Settings from the dashboard of your site.

 - Under the General tab, click “Authenticate with your Google account”.

-- Login to Google Analytics account and give permission to MonsterInsights to access your Google Analytics account.
+- Login to your Google Analytics account and permit MonsterInsights to access your Google Analytics account.

 - Select your website profile and click on “Complete authentication”.